TebaldiLab/cellmarkeraccordion/README.md

 bioRxiv 2024.03.08.584053; doi: https://doi.org/10.1101/2024.03.08.584053

 ## Installation
 To install the `cellmarkeraccordion` package directly from GitHub the `devtools` package is required.
-If not already installed on your system, run
+If not already installed on your system, run:
 ```bash
 install.packages("devtools")
 ```